Wood winner for Forest inflicts more misery on poor Palace

 A mazy run from Forest’s Elliot Anderson's took him past four defenders in the box but his shot was not strong enough to beat Henderson.

-At the other end, Eddie Nketiah's shot straight at home keeper Matz Sels and then unleashed a shot from 25-yards that struck the outside of the post.
+At the other end, Eddie Nketiah unleashed a shot from 25-yards that struck the outside of the post.

 Forest midfielder Ryan Yates saw his looping header come back off the woodwork, while Wood could not steer a superb Callum Hudson-Odoi cross into the goal after a tame connection a few yards out.

-Henderson’s error allowed Forest to take the lead and they looked largely comfortable until Eberechi Eze forced a superb save from Sels when his swerving 30-yard strike was pushed onto the crossbar by the keeper.
+Henderson’s error allowed Forest to take the lead before Eberechi Eze forced a superb save from Sels when his swerving 30-yard strike was pushed onto the crossbar by the keeper.

+"I can't fault anyone," Palace defender Marc Guehi said.
+"Everyone put effort into that game.
+At the moment nothing's going for us.
+We have to go back, keep working and stick together.

+"We're creating chances but any slight mistake gets punished.
+You have to keep fighting to get better."